hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

                 dataset_id=0,  # specify which logged dataset and input_dict to use )

-        The basic visualization function also work by specifying the dataset id.
+        The basic visualization function also works by specifying the dataset id.

         .. code-block:: python